20 April 2022

 * Sweven Coffee (Southville)

-Another of the must-visit speciality coffee shops on this list, Sweven's North Road coffee bar is a beautiful haven of impeccable coffee brewing.
+Another of the must-visit specialty coffee shops on this list, Sweven's North Road coffee bar is a beautiful haven of impeccable coffee brewing.
 As I walked in, the sun was streaming in through the windows and even through my face mask, I could smell that a delicious natural coffee had just been brewed.
 As soon as I looked at the menu, I knew it was the Finca Momoto from Panama, and ordered it as a pourover.
 There was a small supplement for such a special coffee, but the resulting brew was the perfect spring coffee with juicy raspberries, cherry blossom and rose notes (unsurprisingly, the retail bags featured pink packaging).
 You'll be in good hands with the friendly, expert baristas at Sweven, and this is also somewhere you'll want to save room for one of the delicious cakes and pastries on offer.

 Sweven Coffee is located at 12 North Street, Southville.
 Website.
 TwitterInstagram.